William Taylor, MD

 Mithila Jegathesan, MD

 Dr. Jegathesan graduated from the University of Pennsylvania with a BA in Molecular Biology in 1999 and a minor in South Asian Studies.
 She received her medical degree from the University of Connecticut Medical School in 2006, after a career in molecular immunology research at Rockefeller University.
 Dr. J completed her pediatric residency at Columbia University New York-Presbyterian Hospital in New York City in 2010 followed by a chief residency year.
 She worked as a pediatrician for the Indian Health Service in Shiprock, New Mexico on the Navajo Nation before moving to the Eastern Shore of Maryland in 2013.
 She joined Chesapeake Pediatrics in November of 2017.
-Dr. J is a fellow of the American Academy of Pediatrics and is Board Certified in Pediatric and Adolescent Medicine by the American Board of Medical Specialties.
-She is also a board member for the Worcester County chapter of Habitat for Humanity and was voted Best Pediatrician in Worcester County in 2022 for Coastal Style Magazine.
+Dr. J is a Fellow of the American Academy of Pediatrics and is Board Certified in Pediatric and Adolescent Medicine by the American Board of Medical Specialties.
+She was voted Best Pediatrician in Worcester County in 2022 for Coastal Style Magazine.
 Dr. J lives in Berlin with her husband and two children and enjoys reading, travel, soapmaking and doing the New York Times crossword puzzle.
 She is fluent in English, Spanish and Tamil.

 Nicole Merritt, DO